Business Initiative Home

 Why this matters: Control setup enables comparison.
 If you set up controls, comparison improves.
 This setup enables comparison.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market size and inform experiment design.
+Pro tip: Use our TAM Calculator to evaluate market size and inform experiment design.
 Calculate market size to prioritize test focus.

 experiment design hypothesis definition test structure measurement design control setup